Are you ready to learn how to start freelance writing in 2019?

 - Start writing as a generalist

-- Start writing in a specific niche (i.e. sports, pets, real estate, finance, etc)
+- Start writing in a specific niche (i.e. travel, sports, pets, real estate, finance, etc)

-I suggest identifying a niche in which you have some expertise already.
-If you plan on making freelance writing a full-time thing or want to charge higher rates, I recommend choosing a niche.
+I suggest identifying a writing niche in which you have some expertise already.
+If you plan on making freelance writing a full-time thing or want to charge higher rates, niche writing is the way to go.
 Also, make certain that the niche is relevant, pays well, and that your services are needed.

 Remember, “The riches are in the niches.”

 The more niche down you can get, the more you can charge potential clients.
 Not to mention, the higher your services are valued as fewer people can do what you do.

 P.S.
 You can always change niches in the future if you need!